MXA RACE TEST: THE REAL TEST OF THE 2023 SUZUKI RM-Z450

 (5) Mapping.
 The GET-developed MX-Tuner 2.0 app allows you to remap the Suzuki RM-Z450 from your Apple or Android smartphone—once you jump through some hoops.

 (6) Bridgestone tires.
 The Bridgestone Battlecross X30 tires are a change from the almost universal Dunlop MX33.

 Q: WHAT DO WE REALLY THINK?

-No one is deluded into believing that the 2022 Suzuki RM-Z450 is the best bike on the race track, but it offers a ridable, raceable and enjoyable bike for someone who wants to get in on the motocross experience without having to file for bankruptcy.
+A: No one is deluded into believing that the 2023 Suzuki RM-Z450 is the best bike on the racetrack, but it offers a ridable, raceable and enjoyable bike for someone who wants to get in on the motocross experience without having to file for bankruptcy.
 As it sits, it is still the best bargain in motocross, but only if you get the suspension dialed in and leave everything else alone.

 SHOWA COIL-SPRING FORK SETTINGS

 After living through the SFF-TAC air fork years, every racer raves about coil-spring forks, but there isn’t a lot to rave about.
 Yes, they are better than SFF single-spring forks or the terrible SFF-TAC air forks, but that’s setting the bar pretty low.
 As with all the late-model Showa coil spring forks, these forks are too soft for anything but lightweight riders.
 For hard-core racing, these are MXA’s recommended 2023 RM-Z450 fork settings (stock settings are in parentheses):